FeedFoodie/feedfoodie.github.io/FBC/index.md

 ☆☆☆

-Country boy Jeong Yeonsin was born with a terminal illness that also makes him a martial arts genius.
+ Jeong Yeonsin was born with a terminal illness that also makes him a martial arts prodigy.
 Can he carve out a path to survival?

 ☆☆☆